VincentYing/Fashion-pipeline/README.md

 * Image Batching for TF ingestion

   Next, I manually batched 10 images for TF model ingestion.
 This produced a 4x speedup from 1 to 4 inferences per second.

+#### Acknowledgments
+- Without Doğuş Akaydın's guidance and direction, the initial inspiration for this project would not have been possible. ([Related](https://github.com/tjeckleburg/MLwatch))
+- Much thanks to Judit Lantos, Sriram Baskaran, Bastian Haase, and many others at Insight for their helpful advice throughout the project.